 There are several different ways to handle stress and pressure.
 Below is a list of useful stress relief techniques to try in your own life.
 Again, look for those that resonate with you.
 Try out several, and don’t feel bad if specific strategies simply don’t help.
 The goal is to locate your unique stress management style.

 This is the practice of learning to focus 100% on what is going on in the present moment.
-Notice everything as it comes, including full awareness of your body and mind and all thoughts, emotions, and feelings that enter your consciousness.
-You can practice mindfulness anytime, anywhere.
+Notice everything as it comes, including full awareness of your body, mind, and all thoughts, emotions, and feelings that enter your consciousness.
+You can be mindful anytime, anywhere.

-Meditation is more formal than mindfulness — although it can be also be practiced while walking or even in a public space.
+Meditation is more formal than mindfulness — although it can also be done while walking or even in a public space.

-Meditation practices can vary, but one of the core goals is to quiet the “monkey mind” that so many of us struggle with.
-The concept of having a “monkey mind” refers to the sensation of your mind “swinging” from one idea, though, realization, or feeling to the next at high speed — similar to the way a monkey swings from a branch, to branch, to branch.
+Meditation practices can vary, but one of the core goals is to quiet the monkey mind that so many of us struggle with.
+This concept refers to the sensation of your mind switching from one idea, thought, realization, or feeling to the next at high speed — similar to the way that a monkey swings from branch to branch.

-This tendency to bounce back-and-forth from thought to emotion thought to emotion can cause a tremendous amount of anxiety and tension.
+This tendency to bounce back-and-forth from thought to emotion can cause a tremendous amount of anxiety and tension.
 But meditation can help by promoting focus on one thought, emotion, or sensation at a time.

 Generally, meditation practice involves centering the mind on something specific — such as the breath.
-Focusing on the in and out breaths, the practitioner learns to notice intruding thoughts or sensations, to "watch" each one, and then to let each one go — only to return to the breath.
+By focusing on the in and out of breaths, the practitioner learns to notice intruding thoughts or sensations, to observe them, then let each one go before returning to the breath.